This article contains recommendations for creating virtual machines that are suitable for Encryption Management Server releases 10.5 and 3.4.2.

-Encryption Management Server can be installed as a VMware Virtual Machine.
-There are many benefits to doing this.
+Symantec Encryption Management Server can be installed as a VMware Virtual Machine and there are many benefits to doing this.

 The Guest operating system for Encryption Management Server should be set to Linux and the Guest OS version set to CentOS 7 (64-bit).
 For Encryption Management Server 3.4.2, select CentOS 6 (32-bit).
 Selecting the correct operating system results in the selection of suitable defaults for components such as network adapters.

 Broadcom recommends a minimum of 2 virtual CPUs for small environments, 4 CPUs for medium environments and 8 CPUs for large environments.
 Note that each virtual CPU equates to a physical CPU core on the ESXi host.
 For example, a physical quad core processor in an ESXi host has 4 virtual CPUs.
 Broadcom recommends that in the Virtual Machine settings, the CPU setting matches the number of virtual CPUs required and the Cores per socket setting remains at its default of 1.

 CPU resources can be reserved.
 This means that the Virtual Machine will be guaranteed a specific level of cpu cycles, measured in MHz, whether or not it needs the resources.
 Generally, a reservation should not be required.
 A Limit should also not be imposed; the default setting of Unlimited should be retained.

 VMware Tools enhances performance and improves management.
 Not only is it required by vMotion, it also enables paravirtual network adapters to be installed and allows quiesced snapshots to be taken.
 Installing VMware Tools is highly recommended.
 Encryption Management Server 10.5 installs VMware Tools by default.
 With Encryption Management Server 3.4.2, VMware Tools needs to be installed separately.